elastest/elastest-torm/docs/index.md

 - `docker-machine restart`

 >**Note:** When access to the API is active, the graphical client for Docker Toolbox and Windows CLI, will no longer be operational.
-Now, if you want to work with docker you need to do `docker-machine ssh` from the terminal.
+Now, if you want to work with docker, you need to do `docker-machine ssh` from the terminal, to enter to the Docker VM.

-#### Install docker-compose on boo2docker
+#### Install docker-compose on boot2docker

 - `docker-machine ssh from Windows terminal`
 - ``curl -L https://github.com/docker/compose/releases/download/1.14.0/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose``